These are pics of all the exciting pieces that

 Pictured above is the

-Thermostatic Limit Switch.
-It is located just above the co-pilot's rudder
+Thermostatic Limit Switch assembly.
+It is PN: G714127.
+It is located just above the

 firewall air vent where you can hardly reach it (big surprise